NautilusTrader

 instrument

-# Query quote-ticks from catalog
+# Query quote ticks from catalog to determine the data range

-# Preview first
+# Preview selected data

 selected_quote_ticks[:2]